swseighman/Java-Perf-Grafana/README.md

 The following demonstration requires OpenJDK (17), GraalVM (17) and the native image module.

+Recommended compute instance would include 8 cores and 64GB of memory.

 To access the system:
 ```
 $ ssh -i ~username/.ssh/ssh-key-graal-demo-1.key opc@129.146.21.243